KenjiTakahashi/gayeogi/README.rst

 NOTES
 -----
 - Keep in mind that first time refresh could take quite some time, but then it should be much faster :).
-- Discogs is a mess, use at your own risk (Note: It seems they're writing new API, maybe i'll re-visit it in some time).